Rex739/Rex739/README.md

 - i'm actively contributing to Binance Smart Chain Projects
 - Core Member of <a href="https://github.com/Quatre-Finance">Quatre Finance</a>
 - learning new technologies
-- At my leisure time, i love playing games man!
+- At my leisure time, i love gaming

 ## Languages and Tools: